Short Film Day

 On 21 December – the shortest day of the year – short films can be watched everywhere in Germany.
 Forest glades, market places and backyards turn into open-air cinemas, window displays and house walls turn into projection screens.
 Film theatres, public institutions, associations, companies and private persons organise their own film events, including online.

 Of course, our Festival is contributing several programmes, too, including this online film selection on our Channel (see below).
-We will show three highlights from the German competitions 2022 from 0 to midnight, plus conversations with the filmmakers (in German).
+We will show five award-winning films from the competitions of the 69th edition of the festival, online from 0:00 h to midnight.

 Program